mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 ## Installation

 The Mattermost MS Teams Meetings plugin is provided in the Mattermost Plugin Marketplace.
+Once enabled, clicking the video icon in a Mattermost channel invites team members to join an MS Teams meeting, hosted using the credentials of the user who initiated the call.

 ### Requirements